SweetmanTech/setup-actions/instructions.md

 # Instructions for SetSale update

 1. <TokenInput /> - new component to make the tokenId dynamic instead of hard-coded to 1n.
-2. getSetSaleCall - update to use the
+2. getSetSaleCall - update to use the zoraTimedSaleStrategyABI